homobel/redjs/builder/readme.md

 If file doesn't exist require statement cause building error (project won't be build).
 Include statement behave as require, if checked.

-If relative path is path to the directory, it interprets as get statement for all files in directory.
+If relative path is path to the directory, it interprets as include statement for all files in directory.

 *Other things*